view from the inside of a glass igloo in finland looking at the northern lights

 Copyright: © Apukka Resort

-Apukka Resort is also home to a husky and reindeer farm, so you can go on a husky safari or try a reindeer safari with the reindeer that were — and are — so important to the indigenous Sami people who are the original stewards of this land.
+Apukka Resort is also home to a husky and reindeer farm, so you can go on a husky safari or try a reindeer safari.
+Personally, I didn’t get a chance to stay at Apukka yet, but I did do my husky safari with them while visiting Rovaniemi and I loved the property, activity, and premises.

 A man in a towel enjoying the ice sauna on the grounds of Apukka Resort during a winter day with forest and snow in the background.